 The truth is that the only way to be 100% guaranteed of the security of your data and maintaining confidentiality is to make the transcription yourself — using an air-gapped computer no less.
 But, likely, that is not a practical solution.
 Even for excellent typists, creating a transcript is a slow and somewhat tedious assignment.
 Under realistic circumstances, you are going to need to use a transcription service.

 How, then, do you do so safely?
 Transcription services are generally pretty safe.
 Their business relies on the trust of their customers, so you are unlikely to run into real scammers in the market.
 Although, it is worth a quick Google search to investigate the company with which you are looking to partner.
 But, just because a business does not have bad intentions does not mean that they take the safety of your data seriously.
 When it comes to data security, negligence can be just as damaging as mal-intent.
-If you are really concerned about the safety of your data, here are the eight things you should watch out for that indicate a safe and secure service.
+If you are really concerned about the safety of your data, here are the eight things you should watch out for that indicate a safe and secure service is offered.